cynthiatreger/az-routing-guide-ep5-nva-routing-2-0/README.md

 <img width="1100" alt="image" src="https://user-images.githubusercontent.com/110976272/217105352-680017ce-f617-4c10-ad70-c526c78c6447.png">

+add FW routing table

 And finally, end-to-end connectivity achieved, without any UDR;

 # Conclusion & Key Take-aways

 I hope this series was of interest to you and helped you have a better understanding of how routing in Azure is done.

-The use cases addressed and solutions provided over the Episodes can of course be combined to provide intermediate scenarios:
+The use cases addressed and solutions provided over the Episodes can be combined to provide intermediate scenarios:
 - Leveraging ARS for some traffic while still keeping UDRs to implement FW bypass for some other traffic
-- Keeping it to static routing and UDRs between the NVAs because the On-Prem prefixes and Azure ranges exchanged are too few in regards of the relative complexity of a VxLAN/IpSec and BGP design or to avoid encapsulation & encryption overhead.
+- Keeping it to static routing and UDRs between the NVAs because the On-Prem prefixes and Azure ranges exchanged are too few in perspective of the relative complexity of a VxLAN/IpSec and BGP design or to avoid encapsulation & encryption overhead.
+- Deploying 2 Hub VNETs and use chained NVAs to provide connectivity between 2 Hub & Spoke environments like in [this lab](https://github.com/cynthiatreger/double-hub-vnet-and-ars)
 - etc

-And if you're interested in having a managed version of these deployments you can have a look at virtual WAN.
+*For a managed version of these deployments you can have a look at [Azure Virtual WAN](https://learn.microsoft.com/en-us/azure/virtual-wan/virtual-wan-about).*

-And finally, let me share 3 key take-aways:
+And finally, let me share my 3 key take-aways:
 - always make sure your data plane (*Effective routes*) is aligned with the control-plane (NVA routing table)
 - Whenever traffic is sent to an NVA, enable "IP forwarding" on the NVA NIC
 - Consider the return traffic: it’s not traffic from A to B only, B has to find its way back to A too.

-video it's the end
+# Aknowledgement

 ## [< BACK TO THE MAIN MENU](https://github.com/cynthiatreger/az-routing-guide-intro)